Skip to Content Skip to Footer

 During initial submission: When authors submit a new manuscript, they will check a box that confirms their compliance with the Journal of Marketing Policy for Research Transparency.

 On each round of invited revisions: Authors will submit a replication packet to JM‘s Dataverse.[1]
 The replication packet should contain the data, programs, and any other details sufficient to permit replication of all analyses reported or referred to in the paper.
+All materials uploaded to JM‘s Dataverse should be provided in English.
 For details on the format of the replication packet, please refer to Appendix 1.
-Replication Packet Submission Guide, and for submission instructions, please refer to Submitting Replication Packets for Revisions.
+Replication Packet Submission Guide and the File Organization Instructions, and for submission instructions, please refer to Submitting Replication Packets for Revisions.
 For research that relies on proprietary data covered by a non-disclosure agreement, sensitive human-participant data, embargoed data, or unique data sets that required an extensive time or monetary investment to compile, authors will submit a packet that includes all data, stimuli, sample, and code corresponding to the Alternative Disclosure Plan (please refer to Appendix 2.
 Alternative Disclosure Plan for more information).

 For each round of submissions: Authors will be asked to confirm that if any content is AI-generated, it is clearly identified within the text and acknowledged within your Acknowledgments section.
 Please note that AI bots such as ChatGPT should not be listed as an author.
 For more details on this policy, please visit this page.